-Steatorrhoea, an excess of fat in stools, can be thought of in terms of problems in either fat digestion or fat absorption.
-Descriptive studies on steatorrhoea outside of patients with pancreatic disease are infrequent in the medical literature and thus much of our understanding of fat malabsorption comes from this population.
+Steatorrhoea, an excess of fat in stools, indicates a problem with either fat digestion or fat absorption.
+There are few descriptive studies on steatorrhoea outside of patients with pancreatic disease and thus much of our understanding of fat malabsorption comes from this population.

 Normal fat absorption